Sebastian Priaulx: Porsche single-make and WEC

 These increasing commitments saw Priaulx return to GTD Pro in 2025, teaming up with Mike Rockenfeller aboard a new-look lineup in Multimatic's #64 Ford Mustang GT3 entry.
 It marked a return for Priaulx to a factory role which his father had held with Ford from 2016 to 2019.
 Priaulx stated that a return to Multimatic was "exactly what [he] dreamed about," and that several of the staff had worked with him while racing Mustangs in GT4 several years prior.
 The duo kicked off the season with a pole position at Daytona, which led to a podium finish in the race itself.
-In May, Priaulx and Rockenfeller claimed the #64's first ever IMSA class victory, winning at Detroit.
+In May, Priaulx and Rockenfeller claimed the No. 64's first ever IMSA class victory, winning at Detroit.